a-mcf/PowerProwl/readme.md

 Notifications are sent to Prowl's servers and are subsequently delivered via Apple's Push Notification Service (APNS).
 The app is $2.99 US (as of this writing) but notifications beyond that are free, making it a very inexpensive alternative to SMS for automated alerting.
 It's also possible to attach a URL to the notification, which can open a link in a web browser or launch a specific application.

-**Note**: PowerProwl hasn't been updated in several years, but the good news is that the API also seems to be relatively unchanged.
+>Note: PowerProwl hasn't been updated in several years, but the good news is that the API also seems to be relatively unchanged.
 As far as I know, everything still works.
 I'll do my best to fix things if they break, but my I'm no longer an iOS user.
 PR's are accepted.

 ## Use